Record ticket sales as WSL season kicks off

 Usual home: Broadfield Stadium (Crawley Town FC).
 First two home games at Amex Stadium.

-With more than 4,000 tickets bought for the opening home match, that has surpassed sales for each of the two matches played there last season.
+More than 4,000 tickets had been been bought for the opening home match, surpassing sales for each of the two matches played there last season - however that fixture was postponed last weekend.

-Their record women's crowd is 5,265 v Arsenal in April 2019 and that could well be beaten for Sunday's match against Aston Villa.
+Still, their record women's crowd is 5,265 against Arsenal in April 2019, and there are high hopes this will be beaten during the course of 2022-23.

 CHELSEA

 Usual home: Kingsmeadow, Kingston upon Thames.
-Opening game at Stamford Bridge.

-Champions Chelsea's match against London rivals West Ham at Stamford Bridge on Sunday will be shown live on BBC One.
+Champions Chelsea's match against London rivals West Ham will be shown live on BBC One, but has been moved from Stamford Bridge to Kingsmeadow after being rearranged from the opening weekend to a midweek slot.

 The club do not issue match ticket sales figures for games but all 1,500 season tickets have sold out for the second year in a row, and were snapped up five weeks before the season started.